jkulak/webascrazy-blog/content/post/docker-autocompletion.md

 +++
 date = "2017-02-02T12:45:36+01:00"
-tags = ["docker", "tools", "development"] title = "Add Docker autocompletion in your console" description = "How to install auto completion for your console and speed up interactions with Docker" author = ""
+tags = ["docker", "tools", "development"] title = "Add Docker autocompletion in your shell" description = "How to install auto completion for your shell and speed up interactions with Docker" author = ""

 +++